Keep Working: Resources for Working from Anywhere

 Microsoft Teams allows for chat-based group conversation, group file sharing and in-app call, video and text chat.
 Create a Team to coordinate with other members of your team or project group.
 This article discusses how you can plan to use Teams for remote productivity.
-You might also add Skype for Business for a quick application for voice, video and text chat.

 File Storage and Access

 OneDrive provides online storage linked directly from your account within the Office365 faculty and staff email system.
 You can copy files to online storage and also use a sync tool to work across devices.
 This is the recommended solution for storing your work files that are individual use or that you may want to share with others via link on a case-by-case basis.
 GSU Dropbox accounts are also available to faculty, staff and student employees on request.